enabled404/Intrusion_Detection_System_Using_AI/README.md

 - **Real-Time Alerts**: Provides real-time notifications for potential intrusions.
 - **API Integrations**:
   - **AbuseIPDB**: Checks suspicious IP addresses against the AbuseIPDB database.
-  - **Gemini 1.5 Pro**: Integrates with the Gemini 1.5 Pro API for advanced threat detection.
+  - **Gemini 1.5 Pro**: Integrates with the Gemini 1.5 Pro API for advanced threat detection and analysis.
   - **GeoIP**: Determines the geographical location of IP addresses using the GeoIP service.

 ## How to Run